adrianmihalko/EnigMate/README.md

 ## Network Requirements

 - The app requires local network access to communicate with your Enigma2 box
-- Make sure your iOS device and Enigma2 box are on the same network
+- Make sure your macOS device and Enigma2 box are on the same network
-- The app uses HTTP to communicate with the Enigma2 box

-## Command Reference

-The app uses the following Enigma2 remote control commands:

-- Numbers 0-9: Commands 100-109
-- Volume Up: Command 115
-- Volume Down: Command 114
-- Channel Up: Command 402
-- Channel Down: Command 403

 ## Troubleshooting